dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmBulkDataDescriptorID:

     :ref:`Bulk Data Descriptor ID <dcmBulkDataDescriptorID>`",string,"ID of Bulk Data Descriptor applied by all services providing Metadata of archived instances.
+If absent, only Attributes specified by the Composite Instance Retrieve Without Bulk Data Service Class are treated as Bulk Data.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmBulkDataDescriptorID)"
     "